The following farming practices have consequences or effects on the soil;

 - It controls the growth of weeds

-- It maximizes the use of available land
+- It maximises the use of available land

-- It control pests and diseases associated with soil
+- It controls pests and diseases associated with the soil

 - If controls erosion